 Students must wear the College uniform throughout the school day, while travelling to and from the College and attending any College-sanctioned functions.
 They are expected to maintain a high standard of dress and grooming that shows a sense of pride in themselves and the College.
-If students are not in the correct uniform for some reason, they must request a Uniform Pass from their Year Leader.
-Please note the tie is also part of the summer uniform for boys (not indicated in the graphic below).
+If students are not in the correct uniform for some reason, they must request a Uniform Pass from their Year Leader at the start of the day.
+Please note the College tie is also part of the summer uniform for boys (not indicated in the graphic below).

 Students wear their College Sports Uniform only on the days they have sport.
 Students must come to school in normal school uniform and change into their Sports Uniform on the days they have practical PDHPE classes.
+They must also wear either the College Cap or new College Bucket Hat for outdoor sport lessons and are encouraged to wear it for recess and lunchtime.
+Note a College Cap will be given to students as a surprise gift at Orientation so does not need to be purchased (unless as a spare).

-Shoes must be black, polishable lace-ups.
+Shoes must be black, polishable leather lace-ups.
 Sports shoes must be proper sporting footwear, not fashion shoes (e.g. Vans), however any colour is acceptable.